yunusyavuz16/react-native-stylish/README.md

 ## 📦 Components

 ### `ThemedView`
 A `View` component that adapts to the current theme.
+Uses the `light` color as the background color.
+You can check Predefined Light and Dark Theme Colors.

 ```tsx
 import { ThemedView } from 'react-native-trendy';